 - Dedicated sustainability centre: a team of more than 25 ESG professionals with financial, economic and legal expertise supports our global investment teams

-Our strategies across all asset classes and geographies reflect a sustainable investment approach.
+Our strategies across asset classes and geographies reflect a sustainable investment approach.
 This means they integrate ESG factors; investor stewardship; responsible business conduct and product-based exclusions; and a focus on three thematic areas to promote a sustainable future: energy transition, environmental sustainability, equality and inclusive growth.

 For investors that wish to invest with an even more explicit ESG angle, we also offer enhanced ESG and thematic and impact strategies as part of our Sustainable Plus suite.